Porting State

 Introduction

-My intention is to port the screen library to as many platforms as I can reasonably support.
+My intention is to port the STLplus library to as many platforms as I can reasonably support.

 SourceForge, which hosts STLplus, used to provide a Compile Farm so that I could test STLplus on different platforms.
-This enabled me, for example, to fix problems with data persistence on 64-bit CPUs.
-Unfortunately, the Compile Farm has now been withdrawn, so I can only test the library on my Windows machine.
-However, I can still test against Cygwin Unix emulation on Windows, and Windows native builds using Visual Studio, the MinGW version of the Gcc compiler and the Cygwin gcc compiler running in native mode (up to v3.x only).
+So in the past, the library collection has been extensively tested on a wide range of platforms.
+This enabled me, for example, to fix problems with data persistence on 64-bit CPUs and to provide a MacOS port.
+Unfortunately, the Compile Farm has now been withdrawn, so I can only test the library on my own Windows PC and on virtual machines that I have available.
+However, this setup means that I can still test against a range of compiler/platform combinations, including gcc on Gnu/Linux, gcc on Windows using the Cygwin Unix emulator, Windows native builds using Visual Studio and Windows native builds using the MSYS2 version of the gcc compiler.

 Porting Status